minneq/minneq.github.io/faq.md

 * Pads
 * Basic first aid (bandages, gauze, antibiotic ointment, and more)

-#### Q: I RSVP’d but now I can’t go!
+#### Q: I can come early to help set up!
-A: Please open an event ticket to let us know!
-We understand that life happens and it’s not always predictable.
-As long as you inform us, we do not hold the cancel against you.
-Ghosting an invite will place you on the bottom of the priority list for future events.

-**Q: What is the cost for your events?**
-A: Generally, our goal is to make our events very accessible cost-wise.
-All events will list the cost as part of the event announcement.

-Many of our public events will cost nothing/cost is the price of your own food purchases.

-Private events are generally $10-20/person, sliding scale.
-This covers the cost of food, drinks, supplies, hosting fees, and more.
+A: That's really nice of you, but please ask a moderator first.
+We appreciate the help, but sometimes end up with a "too many cooks" situation.
+If you are interested in helping out on a formal basis, you should look into becoming a MinneQ Helper!

-**Q: How do I knock?
-Is there a secret handshake?**
+#### Q: How do I knock?
+Is there a secret handshake?
 A: Our standard procedure is that the front door will be shut for privacy, but unlocked during the event.
 Please do not knock or ring the doorbell!
 This is host dependent, and will be specified in invites if it differs from this.

-**Q: What should I wear?**
+#### Q: What should I wear?
 A: We enjoy a very low-pressure vibe at MinneQ, so generally whatever you’d like!
 We encourage everyone to come as they are.

 If our events are in public, please be cognizant of outing.
 When out as a group, we will be associated together, and we do not wish to draw extra attention or hatred towards our group.
 While one person might regularly wear fishnets to the grocery store and consider it normal, not everyone has that level of comfortability in their identity.
 General rule of thumb: leave the nightclub wear for a different time.

 Private events will have the “vibe” specified for each event.
 Please remember to dress casually for arrival/departure to not draw extra attention to our host's.
 It's also a good idea to bring a comfortable change of clothes in case you need them.
 You might get tired of the ensemble you put together, or might just be over stimmed.
 Having comfortable clothes can be a game changer.

+#### Q: I RSVP’d but now I can’t go!
+A: Please open an event ticket to let us know!
+We understand that life happens and it’s not always predictable.
+As long as you inform us, we do not hold the cancel against you.
+Ghosting an invite will place you on the bottom of the priority list for future events.